Top 10 Cards You Need for Your Yosenju Yu-Gi-Oh Deck

 One of the best life point-regaining cards in the game for bounce-heavy decks, Spring of Rebirth simply increases your life points by 500 when one or more monsters return to a player's hand.

-Not only does this continuous spell make great use of the constant swarming and returning of the Kama cards, it also triggers when your opponent's creatures return to their hand.
+Not only does this continuous spell make great use of the constant swarming and returning of the Kama cards, but it also triggers when your opponent's creatures return to their hand.
 Luckily, Kama 1 and our upcoming Daibak card can exploit this skill and grant you a whopping reservoir of health (in addition to the Kama bouncers) to fall back on if needed.

 5. Yosenju Shinchu R